SatyaRaghuNandan/BigData-Interview-Prep/Meta/938. Range Sum of BST/variant_2.md

+# // VARIANT: What if you had to optimize your solution for 10^4 function invocations?
+# // How would your algorithm change?

 Here's the **Java version** of the **Second Variant** — optimized for **10⁴+ range queries** over a static BST.
 We use **in-order traversal**, a **prefix sum array**, and **binary search** to handle each query in `O(log N)` time after a one-time `O(N)` preprocessing step.

 ---